Ricchi e Poveri: History

-1967–1969: Formation and early years
+1967–1980: formation and early years

-The group was created in 1967 as a polyphonic quartet by singers Angela Brambati, Angelo Sotgiu, Franco Gatti and Marina Occhiena in 1967.
-All from Genoa, only Sotgiu has Sardinian roots.
+The group was formed in 1967 in Genoa as a polyphonic quartet by singers Angela Brambati, Angelo Sotgiu, Franco Gatti and Marina Occhiena in 1967.
+They were all originally of the city, with Sotgiu having Sardinian roots from Trinità d'Agultu e Vignola.
 The band got their name from Roman songwriter Franco Califano who once joked that they were "spiritually rich and financially poor".
-The quartet earned its own unique vocal style, based on the intertwining of four different voices: bass, tenor, alto and soprano.
+The quartet earned its own unique vocal style, based on the intertwining of four different voices: bass (Gatti), tenor (Sotgiu), alto (Occhiena) and soprano (Brambati).

 Their first public appearance was in Cantagiro 1968 with "L'ultimo amore".
-Ricchi e Poveri has participated in the Sanremo Music Festival several times since 1970; in 1971 they sang there "Che sarà", which was performed by José Feliciano and by the composer of the song's music, Jimmy Fontana.
-1971 was the last year of the Sanremo festival in which each song was performed twice, each time by a different artist.
-Ricchi e Poveri gave the second performance of the song, following Feliciano, who had worldwide hits with Italian, Spanish and English versions of the song.
+Ricchi e Poveri have participated in the Sanremo Music Festival several times since 1970; in 1971 they sang there "Che sarà", which was written by Jimmy Fontana and Franco Migliacci.
+1971 was the last year of the festival in which each song was performed twice, each time by a different artist.
+Ricchi e Poveri gave the second performance of the song, following José Feliciano, who had worldwide hits with Italian, Spanish and English versions of the song.